jjshanks/add-pod-label/Readme.md

 ## Releases

 To create a new release:
-1. Create and push a tag:
+1. Create and push a tag following semantic versioning:
 ```bash
 git tag -a v1.0.0 -m "Release v1.0.0"
 git push origin v1.0.0